Namespace changes

 );

-This enables configuring custom schema both for local endpoint as well as for other endpoints that the configured endpoint communicates with.
-When using configuration file to specify schemas for other endpoints, their schemas should be placed in the MessageEndpointMappings
+This enables configuring custom schemas both for local the endpoint as well as for other endpoints it communicates with.
+When using a configuration file to specify schemas for other endpoints, their schemas must be placed in the MessageEndpointMappings section and follow the endpoint-name@schema-name convention:

 <UnicastBusConfig>